0x6b/copy-selection-as-markdown/README.md

 - Title Substitution -- line separated texts which will be removed from title text.
 If you add ` - Mozilla | MDN` to the textbox, the copied text wil be:
   - From `[Add-ons - Mozilla | MDN](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons)`
   - To `[Add-ons](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons)`
+- Embed `img`s (.gif, .jpg, .jpeg, .png, and .webp) as base64 -- images will be encoded as base64 text, instead of URL, and added at the end of copied text.
+Sometime it might fail but useful for backup.
+See [Permissions](#privacy).

 ## Contributing